Liquidity management: The invisibility dilemma

 This real time balance visibility also opens the door to simpler and more cost-effective methods of inter-company funding and the optimal use of internal liquidity.
 Rather than the cost and administrative/legal burden of creating an entire physical pooling structure, a treasury with real-time visibility has the alternative option of funding subsidiaries on a just in time basis through an in house bank.
 Alternatively - subject to company policy and structure - intraday bilateral sweeping between an entity in surplus and one in deficit may also be possible.

-Bill was Head of Innovation for Non-Bank Financial Institutions at Barclays Corporate.
+Bill Wrest was Head of Innovation for Non-Bank Financial Institutions at Barclays Corporate.
 Prior to Barclays, he was with Bank of America Global Payments Solutions in London.
 As a Senior Vice President and Relationship Manager.
 He also has extensive experience working with multinational corporations and managing treasury system sales.
 Bill joined Gresham in 2016 where as Director of Sales and Strategy he works to create innovative cash and treasury solutions.
+As of 2024, he is retired.